AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 ## Radio Buttons

-Radio buttons should be used in cases of ‘yes’ or ‘no’.
+Radio buttons should be used in cases of 'yes' or 'no'.
 The pair of radio buttons may be arranged either vertically or horizontally.
 Radio buttons may often have a default or preferred selection.
 This preferred selection should be the first button of the pair whenever possible.
-In some instances when only a single selection may be made but there are several options to choose from, all of the radio button in the set may appear un-selected or ‘empty’.
-Once a user has made a selection however the selected state should be evident and be visible henceforth, even if the user changes the selection - it cannot be returned to the initial ‘un-selected’ state.
+In some instances when only a single selection may be made but there are several options to choose from, all of the radio button in the set may appear un-selected or 'empty'.
+Once a user has made a selection however the selected state should be evident and be visible henceforth, even if the user changes the selection - it cannot be returned to the initial 'un-selected' state.

 ![](../../_images/pattern-library/radios.png)